nino-b/Web-Storage-APIs/notes/IndexedDB.md

 IndexedDB stores data, typically JavaScript objects or bytes.
 It also can store numbers, string and booleans too, but it is not common.

 - Every entry has a key.
-- The API is asynchronous.
 - No permission needed from user.
 - When storing objects, indexedDB <b>clones</b> them and cloning happens synchronously.
 This might cause problems if we are storing large objects.
     - Solution: use indexedDB in a worker.
 - The API is event based.
-We can convert IndexedDB into Promise-Based API.
+We can convert IndexedDB into asynchronous Promise-Based API.
 - Supports transactions.
 The wrapper, that converts IndexedDB into Promise-Based API, has automatic transactions for the most common situations.
 - Supports DB versioning.